Do I Practice What I Preach? (habits, maintenance, and backsliding)

 But I do these things more days than not.

 The point of creating a daily habit is that you don’t have to think, every day, “Am I going to do it today?
 If not, when am I going to do it?”
 It’s SO MUCH EASIER to just do it daily.
 I have a few good habits, and a few bad ones.
-I am, according to Gretchen Rubin’s book Better Than Before, and her Four Tendencies quiz, a Questioner.
-With a streak of Rebel.
-(Which does not help one bit.)
+I am, according to the Four Tendencies quiz in Gretchen Rubin’s book Better Than Before, a Questioner — with a streak of Rebel, which does not help one little bit.
 So I tend to make things harder on myself than they would be for, say, an Upholder or an Obliger.

-Do I practice MOST of the things I preach MOST of the time?
+Do I practice most of the things I preach most of the time?
 Yes.
 Often enough that if you visited my home, or examined my calendar, you would agree I am pretty organized!
 Can I find my scissors when I need them?
 Yes.
 Do I get things done on time?
 Yes.
-Can I help YOU get organized?
+Can I help others get organized?
 Absolutely!

 Here are a few examples:

-But…is it even considered backsliding if you do it on purpose?
+But…is it even considered backsliding if you skip a day on purpose?
 I don’t think so.
 I think you may have just found your sweet spot between being orderly, being productive…and just being yourself.

 Let me ask you: Do YOU practice what YOU preach?